 Thailand Folding Carton Packaging Market Analysis by Mordor Intelligence

-The Thailand folding carton packaging market size stood at USD 2.66 billion in 2025 and is forecast to reach USD 3.52 billion by 2030, advancing at a 5.74% CAGR during the period.
+The Thailand folding carton packaging market was valued at USD 2.66 billion in 2025 and estimated to grow from USD 2.81 billion in 2026 to reach USD 3.7 billion by 2031, at a CAGR of 5.67% during the forecast period (2026-2031).
 Robust e-commerce volume, relocations of printing and converting capacity from China, and a sustained consumer shift to packaged foods anchor demand.
 Digital short-run carton presses are lowering minimum order quantities for small brands, while mandatory extended producer responsibility (EPR) rules are nudging converters toward recycled-content substrates.
 Rising tourism recovery is also inflating demand for premium personal-care and confectionery cartons as international brands localize manufacturing.
 Capacity additions within the Eastern Economic Corridor keep supply responsive, but electricity price uncertainty and recycled fiber cost swings test converter margins.

 Key Report Takeaways